tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 ### forward

-since we have a topological sort, we might as well use it. then we only need to write a compiler that works one `Value` at a time. in pseudocode, we can do:
+since we have a topological sort, we might as well use it. then we only need to write a compiler that works one `Value` at a time. then we can drive it like
+this:

 ```console?lang=python&prompt=>>>,...
 >>> from micrograd.engine import Value